miguelo93/computational-approaches-brain/index.md

 <p align="center"><img align="center" src="logo1.png" style="margin-left: 180px; width:300px;height:300px;"/></p>
 </div>

 [Speakers](#speakers) - [Schedule](#schedule) - [Organizers](#organizers)
-<br>This online event will bring together researchers with expertise in various areas such as complexity science, machine learning, as well as theoretical neuroscience & philosophy to explore different computational approaches in the study of brain functioning :
+<br><br>This online event will bring together researchers with expertise in various areas such as complexity science, machine learning, as well as theoretical neuroscience & philosophy to explore different computational approaches in the study of brain functioning :

 1. What are those approaches essentially about?
 2. What are major benefits & caveats?